skaluzka/makbet/examples/02.toolchain-simple/README.rst

 - **python 3.9.1**

-The ``Makefile`` file in current directory contains tasks needed to download the source code of all above tools as well as to build them locally from freshly downloaded sources.
+The ``Makefile`` file in current directory contains all tasks needed for downloading the sources and building every tool listed above.

 ..
 End of file